1. How do I connect to the terminals?

 achieve the special colors as well.

-The sound picture of the OW3 and OW4 does lean towards a softer and low
+The sound picture of the OW3 and OW4 does lean towards a

 The right